kentoverse/emotional-AI/README.md

 These 3 constants are:

-1. **Change (Dynamics of Interaction)**: This constant highlights the dynamic nature of relationships, emphasizing the importance of actions (Act), reactions (React), and attractions (Attract) in shaping human connections.
+1. **Change (Moment of Interaction)**: This constant highlights the dynamic nature of relationships, emphasizing the importance of actions (Act), reactions (React), and attractions (Attract) in shaping human connections.

 2. **Power (Influence and Effect from Interactions)**: This constant delves into the forms of power that influence relationships, including negative/destructive power, positive/creative power, and neutral/equilibrium.
 Understanding these forces helps in navigating the complexities of emotional interactions.